About Neighborhood House

 Every year, Neighborhood House serves over 50 artists and ensembles through subsidized performance and rehearsal rentals.

-Neighborhood House is a place and a catalyst for the arts on the historic Christ Church campus.
+Neighborhood House is a performance venue and a catalyst for the arts on the historic Christ Church campus.
 We support artists through subsidized performance/rehearsal rentals in our namesake building, and we commission new site-specific works informed by our architecture and history.

 Built by the Christ Church parish to serve the residents of industrial Old City, Neighborhood House opened its doors in 1915.
 In the late 1990s, local artists seeking unusual, flexible, and affordable venues for Live Arts/Fringe Festival performances discovered the building’s large, open spaces.
 The Neighborhood House program solidified around that homegrown demand and the facility advanced with it, greatly aided by the significant initial investments of the William Penn Foundation.